Advice on Making Your Trip Fun, Safe, and Enjoyable for Your Children

 - 10 Tips for a Stress-Free Road Trip With Kids: Here are some ways to make sure your kids stay happy and entertained on long road trips.

-Hotels fit for a Kid
+Family Hotels Fit for a Kid

 If you are planning on staying in a hotel, find out if the hotel has amenities like a pool or playground.
 Use your best judgment when choosing a hotel.
 A swanky, upscale hotel will probably not be as kid-friendly as a larger chain hotel designed for traveling families.
 If the hotel has a balcony, make sure to keep all sliding doors locked so the kids cannot roam out and potentially fall.
 Check for popular hotels in your destination’s area and read reviews to find out which ones will be the most accommodating to families with children.